Son of the Mask: Box office

 The film opened on February 18, 2005, earning 4th place with $7.7 million during its Presidents' Day weekend behind three other newcomers, Hitch, Constantine, and Because of Winn-Dixie.
 In its release in Germany on March 10, 2005, the film opened earned 13th place with $227,064.
-In total, it earned $17 million domestically in North America, $524,093 in Germany and $42.9 million internationally, earning back $59.9 million worldwide of its $84–$100 million budget, making it a disaster at the box office, especially when compared to its predecessor's successful box office gross of $351.6 million against its $18-23 million budget just ten years prior.
+In total, it earned $17 million domestically in North America, $524,093 in Germany and $42.9 million internationally, earning back $59.9 million worldwide of its $84–$100 million budget, making it a box-office failure, especially when compared to its predecessor's successful box office gross of $351.6 million against its $18-23 million budget ten years prior.

 Critical response

 Reviews for Son of the Mask were overwhelmingly negative.
+Metacritic, which uses a weighted average, assigned the a score of 20 out of 100, based on 26 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 In his review Richard Roeper stated, "In the five years I've been co-hosting this show, this is the closest I've ever come to walking out halfway through the film, and now that I look back on the experience, I wish I had."
 Roger Ebert gave the film 1.5 stars and stated, "What we basically have here is a license for the filmmakers to do whatever they want to do with the special effects, while the plot, like Wile E. Coyote, keeps running into the wall."
 He later named it the fifth-worst film of 2005.
 On their television show, Ebert & Roeper, they gave the film "Two Thumbs Down".
 Nell Minow of Common Sense Media gave the film 1/5 stars, writing: "This movie is dumb and loud, which some kids will confuse with entertaining, but others will just find it overwhelming."

 Jim Schembri of The Sydney Morning Herald was more positive, writing that the film was "a bright, fast, kiddie-oriented lark with US TV comic Jamie Kennedy doing well as the beneficiary of the magical mask that turns anyone who wears it into a dazzling display of computer-animated effects."